Embedding calculus and smooth structures: Preliminaries

 \subsection{Calculus for manifolds with boundary}

 We close with a brief description of the modifications necessary to use embedding calculus in the setting of manifolds with boundary \cite[\S9]{BoavidaWeiss:MCHS}.
 Fixing a smooth manifold $Z$, we write $\MMfld_Z^\s$ for the simplicial category of smooth manifolds with boundary identified with $Z$ by a diffeomorphism, and morphism spaces given by smooth embeddings that are the identity on $Z$.
 In particular, $\MMfld^\s=\MMfld^\s_\varnothing$.
-Disjoint union defines an action of $\MMfld^\s$ on $\MMfld_Z^\s$, and there is a resulting operad $\mathbb{E}^\s_{n,Z}$ given in arity $k$ by where $Z_\epsilon=Z\times[0,\epsilon)$ is a collar on $Z$ and $\Emb^\s_\partial(-,-)$ denotes the simplicial set of smooth embeddings that are the identity on the boundary $Z$.
+Let $\DDisk_{n,Z}^\s \subset \MMfld_Z^\s$ be the full subcategory on those objects that are diffeomorphic relative to $Z$ to a disjoint union of a collar $Z \times [0,1)$ and finitely many copies of $\mathbb{R}^n$.

-Through the presheaf $\Emb^\s_\partial(-,P)$, an object $P\in\MMfld^\s_Z$ determine a right $\mathbb{E}^\s_{n,Z}$-module, denoted $\mathbb{E}_{P,\partial}^\s$.
-As before, given $N\in\MMfld^\s_Z$ of dimension $n$, we obtain an approximation as a cofiltered derived mapping space of operadic right modules.
+An object $P\in\MMfld^\s_Z$ determines a representable presheaf on $\MMfld_Z^\s$ and we denote its restriction to $\DDisk_{n,Z}^\s$ by $\mathbb{E}_{P,\partial}^\s$.
+As before, for an object $N\in\MMfld^\s_Z$ of dimension $n$, we obtain an approximation as a cofiltered derived mapping space of presheaves on $\DDisk_{n,Z}^\s$.
 The conclusion of Theorem \ref{thm:gkw} holds for this approximation, though handle dimension needs to be replaced by handle dimension relative to $Z$.